nichodges/sprklst/sparklist-nic.md

 Podcast app that includes donate button.

-AdBlock for Twitter - blocks all brands so you don't see promoted tweets.
+AdBlock for Twitter - blocks all brands so you don't see promoted tweets. *Proof of concept built!
+[Twadblock](http://thenewsaesthetic.com/p/twadblock/connect.php)*

-SetCloud - an app for SoundCloud that only plays tracks longer than X-minutes from people you follow.
+SetCloud - an app for SoundCloud that only plays tracks longer than X-minutes from people you follow. *Done! [setcloud.mishmash.io](http://setcloud.mishmash.io)*

 60min read - Deep learning content aggregator that gives you 1hr of content to read every day.

+Instapooper - a mobile app that grabs a 3-4minute read from your Instapapaer/Pocket/etc. account.
+Could also includ 'deep learning' function to optimise the length of the article based on user feedback.

+Fading comments - a comments plugin for news sites whereby a user's comments on all articles only remain visible for a small period of time unless they validate.